Pero Pejić: Return to Croatia Sesvete

-In December 2010, he returned to his original club Croatia Sesvete.
+In December 2010, Pejić returned to his original club Croatia Sesvete.

 Tirana

 On 22 June 2010, Pejić returned to Albania by signing a one-year contract with Tirana for €300,000.
 He was handed squad number 22, and made his competitive debut on 1 July in the goalless draw against Zalaegerszegi in the 2010–11 UEFA Europa League first qualifying round.
 Tirana progressed to the next round by winning the second match 1–0 after extra time, where they were eliminated 5–1 on aggregate by Utrecht; Pejić played in both matches, and ended his European campaign with four matches.

 Pejić made his domestic debut on 22 August in the 1–1 away draw against Elbasani, and scored his first goals for the team in the matchday 3 against Bylis Ballsh, giving his team the first victory of the season.

 Flamurtari Vlorë

 Pejić signed for Flamurtari Vlorë on 10 January 2012, along with fellow Croatian Toni Pezo.
 He made his league debut on 11 February in the 0–1 away win against Kamza, and scored his first goal on 4 March in the 1–1 draw against Teuta Durrës in his second appearance.